rdo-adan/Metadoon-Beta/Readme.md

 > ⚠️ *Note: All required folders such as `Output/`, `Metadata/`, `OTUs/`, `Taxonomy/`, and `Tree File/` are automatically created during the pipeline execution if they do not exist.*

+# Option 1: Using Easy Launchers (Recommended for Non-Technical Users)
+We provide launcher scripts to simplify installation and execution without typing commands manually.

+> Download and Extract:

+- Download the repository as a ZIP file or clone it.

+- Extract the folder to a location of your choice.

+> Install Dependencies:

+- Open the Installers/ folder.

+- Windows: Double-click Windows_Install.bat.

+- macOS: Double-click MacOS_Install.command.

+- Linux: Open a terminal and run bash Linux_Install.sh.

+- Wait for the installation to complete (this may take a few minutes).

+> Run Metadoon:

+- Open the Run/ folder.

+- Windows: Double-click Windows_Run.bat.

+- macOS: Double-click MacOS_Run.command.

+- Linux: Run bash Linux_Run.sh.

+-- The graphical interface will open automatically.

+# Option 2: Using Command Line (Advanced)
 1. *Clone this repository:*

    ```bash